1987–88 Port Vale F.C. season: Cup competitions

 In the League Cup, 3,460 saw Vale's opening tie with Northampton Town fail 'to produce the passion of a schoolyard kickabout', though both sides had two players sent off in the 2–0 defeat.
 Vale were then thumped 4–0 at Sixfields to exit the tournament 6–0 on aggregate.

 In the Associate Members' Cup, Fourth Division strugglers Newport County beat the Vale 2–0 at Somerton Park, though a 2–0 home win over Exeter City took the Vale through the group stage.
-They then were eliminated by Torquay United at Plainmoor with a 1–0 loss.
+They were then eliminated by Torquay United at Plainmoor with a 1–0 loss.